kirill-grouchnikov/aurora/docs/window/Window.md

 ### Setting window skin

-If you're not planning to allow the user to change the window skin at runtime (that is, your application has fixed design), use the `AuroraWindow` API that accepts `AuroraSkinDefintion` like this:
+If you're not planning to allow the user to change the window skin at runtime (that is, your application has fixed design), use the `AuroraWindow` with a hard-coded `AuroraSkinDefinition`:

 ```kotlin
 AuroraWindow(